xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

-To solve this problem, we implemented an Abstract Factory pattern which, depending on the what form of arena creation we want, it creates Arenas specific for it.
+To solve this problem, we implemented an Abstract Factory pattern which, depending on the what form of arena creation we want, it creates specific Arenas accordingly.

 #### Implementation

 To implement the Abstract Factory we created an abstract class, ArenaBuilder, that specifies what each arena must be able to create (player, coins, obstacles, etc).
-Then, various options of building an arena can implement/override the methods of the abstract class accordingly, RandomArenaBuilder.
-If later we wanted to add new methods to create arenas, we only need to specify the target platform when the application starts.
+Then, various options of building an arena can implement/override the methods of the abstract class accordingly.
+If, for some reason, later we want to add new methods to create arenas, we only need to specify the target platform when the application starts.
 This way, the wanted arena builder is instantiated and used throughout the rest of the program, not having to worry with the specific type in use.

 ![](./images/factory_pattern.png)